pamone74/Cube3D/README.md

 ### So now our 2D map is ok but the player is static.
 We do not need that.
 ***Here's what we are going to do next***:
-- 🌓 Check map validity: At this point we neet to make sure our map data is valid.
+- 🌓 Check map validity: At this point we need to make sure our map data is valid.
 - 🌓 Event management: Using the `WASD` keys, arrow keys and destroy window
 - 🌓 Wall collision
 - 🌓 Ray tracing